Balfour Beatty deepened trusted diverse supply chain partnerships during COVID-19

 In Florida, our team hit a slam dunk on the AdventHealth Training Center project, which will be the future practice and training home for the NBA’s Orlando Magic.
 In addition to hosting three, well-attended virtual outreach events that yielded as many as 12 bidders per trade, the project team leveraged relationships with industry partners including the Associated Builders and Contractors Central Florida Chapter and the City of Orlando’s BLUEPRINT Employment Office to connect M/W/SBE partners and Disadvantaged Business Enterprises (DBE) to project opportunities.
 Due in large part to Balfour Beatty’s proactive strategies, the project awarded design and construction contracts to 33 local M/W/SBE firms, representing approximately 32% of all awarded opportunities on this marquee project—a total that well-exceeded the City’s original 24% goal.

-In the Mid-Atlantic, The Museum Place project has achieved 40% CBE (D.C.
+In the Mid-Atlantic, a mixed-use redevelopment project achieved 40% CBE (D.C.
 Certified Business Enterprises) or $41 million in subcontracts, exceeding the City’s 35% goal.
 Additionally, the team has partnered with the owner and local neighborhood commission to create a pre-apprenticeship program for the underserved community in the local ward in hopes of placing graduates in the construction field long-term.